-Festivities in Delhi now brings with it a cloud of darkness that leaves the population gasping for clean air.
+Festivities in Delhi now bring with them a cloud of darkness that leaves the population gasping for clean air.
 Delhi, the capital city of India, has hit the headline again as a result of deteriorating air quality.
 Every year, the city faces severe levels of smog and pollution after Diwali.
 However, this year has been an exception as the air quality dipped to a severe level in June itself.
 Though Delhi and NCR usually get very dusty during this time every year, the situation worsened this year.
 According to a report by WHO, air pollution kills approximately 30,000 people every year in Delhi.

 The Present Scenario

 Effects of Air Pollution and People at Risk

-The effects of air pollution in Delhi include serious health risks, especially for people who already suffer from some kind of respiratory problems.
-Any person exposed to the serious conditions of air pollution are at a risk of developing various health problems.
+The effects of air pollution in Delhi include serious health risks, especially for people who already suffer from some kind of respiratory problem.
+Any person exposed to the serious conditions of air pollution is at risk of developing various health problems.
 However, the danger is higher among babies, young children, elderly people as well as individuals suffering from any type of respiratory problems such as COPD or asthma need to take extra precautions.
 Even a small increase in dust levels and concentration can aggravate the symptoms of asthma, COPD, and many other respiratory problems.
 The pollution levels also pose a higher risk of developing long-term health issues.